 - Arrive early on weekends and holidays when it's less crowded.
 Also, CityPASS holders can check in at the Franklin Membership Desk to skip the main ticket line.

 - Tuttleman IMAX movies frequently sell out; purchase your tickets in advance; (215) 448-1254 or see details.

 - Enhance your visit with live science shows and demonstrations; see details.

 - Get 10% off a purchase of $25 or more at the Sci-Store.
 See booklet for details.

-- Phila Trolley Works Tour accesses all CityPASS attractions except the Adventure Aquarium.
+- Philadelphia Trolley Works and Big Bus Company accesses all CityPASS attractions except the Adventure Aquarium.

-- Start your Phila Trolley & The Big Bus Company tour in the morning for the best experience.
+- Start your Philadelphia Trolley Works and Big Bus Company tour in the morning for the best experience.